LHI Speaks - host an event

 How far in advance do you recommend planning a visit?

-Two to three months is a good time-frame, as I often plan my international travel around domestic events.
-I will be in the States between Thanksgiving and Christmas for sure, and after that it depends on speaking schedule. :)
+One to three months is a good time-frame, as I often plan my international travel around domestic events.

 Do you need any specific technology set up or type of space for an optimal presentation?

 A projector with an HDMI cord is sufficient.
-However, I often find that if the projector setup is awkward, like a screen is off to the side, or the image is projected onto an off-colored wall, it is quite distracting and not always worth having anything projected.
+However, I often find that if the projector setup is awkward (like, if the screen is off to the side, or the image is projected onto an off-colored wall), it is quite distracting and not always worth having anything projected.
 I incorporate several narrative devices into my talks that allow audience members to imagine the scenes themselves if a projector doesn’t work out.